 This morning we got the latest Empire State Manufacturing Survey.
-The diffusion index for General Business Conditions continues to show strength, now at 25.6, up from 19.3 last month and at a multi-year high.
-The Investing.com forecast was for a reading of 17.0.
+The diffusion index for General Business Conditions continues to show improvement, although the headline number is is now at 14.7, down from 25.6 last month.
+The Investing.com forecast was for a reading of 20.0.
 The Empire State Manufacturing Index rates the relative level of general business conditions New York state.
 A level above 0.0 indicates improving conditions, below indicates worsening conditions.
 The reading is compiled from a survey of about 200 manufacturers in New York state.

 Here is the opening paragraph from the report.